lukesalamone/deep-q-trading-agent/README.md

 2. What action strategy for a trading agent in "confused market".
 3. There is a lack of financial data for deep learning, which leads to overfitting.

-The authors if the paper use Reinforcement Learning and transfer learning to tackle these problems.
+The authors of this paper use Reinforcement Learning and transfer learning to tackle these problems.
 We implement their core idea, which is the combination of a Deep Q Network to evaluate trading actions given a market situation with a Deep Neural Network Regressor to predict the number of shares with which to perform the best action.
 We implement and present the three Deep Q-learning architectures used in the paper, the transfer learning algorithm used, two different means of index component stock rankings, and action strategies for dealing with what the authors call a "confused market".

 We note that the authors make the following assumptions regarding their Reinforcement Learning agent:
 - It can perform one action each day: BUY, HOLD, or SELL.